Nani (footballer): 2011–12 season

 Nani began the new season by putting in a man of the match performance and scoring twice against derby rivals Manchester City in the 2011 Community Shield, including a 94th-minute winner, as United came from two goals down to win 3–2 on 7 August 2011.
 He scored his first league goal of the 2011–12 season by netting United's fifth goal in an 8–2 victory over Arsenal on 28 August.
 Nani made his 100th Premier League appearance on 18 September as he scored in a 3–1 home win over Chelsea.
 He scored with a long-range strike after cutting inside from the right wing.
-He was also awarded with the man of the match.
+He was also awarded the man of the match.
 In United's following league match at the Britannia Stadium, Nani scored his third goal of the season in a 1–1 draw with Stoke City.
 He played a neat one-two with Darren Fletcher before making his way through Stoke's defence and firing a low shot inside the left post.
-Nani started the match against Manchester City where they fell victim to a 1–6 beating at home to their neighbours.
+Nani started the match against Manchester City, where they fell victim to a 1–6 beating at home to their neighbours.
 On 1 November, Nani was shortlisted for the prestigious FIFA Ballon d'Or.